 If you’ve got the hang of beginner and traditional origami and you’re looking to stretch yourself a bit or you’ve been doing origami for a little while and you want something interesting and challenging to fold that isn’t crazy hard, this is your page.

 It’s difficult to classify what is meant by ‘intermediate level origami’ as it doesn’t really have a neat definition.
-It’s only really defined as what it isn’t: a model that’s too had to be simple, but not difficult enough to be thought of as ‘complex’ or ‘advanced’.
+It’s only really defined as what it isn’t: a model that’s too hard to be simple, but not difficult enough to be thought of as ‘complex’ or ‘advanced’.
 That’s quite a broad scope!
 With that in mind, this page is divided into two galleries:

-- Low Intermediate Level Origami
+- Low Intermediate Level Origami Models

 This is for people who are familiar with the basic moves and bases in origami.
 They can fold a traditional crane and are looking for the next step in their origami journey.
 These models will introduce the odd crimp, pleat or swivel fold.

-- High Intermediate Origami
+- High Intermediate Origami Models